-- Ensure that your child goes to school regularly, on time and properly equipped. - Support school policies for learning. - Support school guidelines for behaviour. - Support your child with opportunities for home learning. - Whilst recognising the positive benefits of social media, to recognise that it must not be used for anything unlawful, misleading, malicious, or discriminatory about any member of our community. - Attend meetings and consultations about your child's life at school. - Make school aware of any concerns or problems that might affect your child's work or behaviour and work in partnership to resolve them. - Value your child's efforts and progress. - Treat all school staff with courtesy and respect and avoid any aggression or verbal abuse.
+- Ensure that your child goes to school regularly, on time and properly equipped. - Support school policies for learning. - Support school guidelines for behaviour. - Support your child with opportunities for home learning. - Whilst recognising the positive benefits of social media, to recognise that it must not be used for anything unlawful, misleading, malicious, or discriminatory about any member of our community.
+You will supervise your child when using Google Classroom at home. - Support the school policy for mobile and smart devices: pupils are dissuaded from bringing mobile phones and smart devices to school.
+They may not be used anywhere on the school site.
+If it is deemed necessary for a pupil to bring such a device into school, (e.g., in the case of older pupils because they travel to and from school independently), then the expectation is that the pupil will hand the device into the class teacher while in school. - Make every effort to come to school on foot or by bike.
+Where this is not possible, parents will leave enough time to find a parking space away from Chedworth Street and the junction with Grantchester Street so that they do not endanger other children on their way to school. - Attend meetings and consultations about your child's life at school. - Make school aware of any concerns or problems that might affect your child's learning or behaviour and work in partnership to resolve them. - Value your child's efforts and progress. - Treat all school staff with courtesy and respect and avoid any aggression or verbal abuse.